 Human activity is recognized as the dominant driver of changes in the Earth’s environment, resulting in dramatic losses of biodiversity worldwide.
 Maintaining and restoring the earth’s biodiversity requires concerted efforts from various fields.
-We hypothesize that post-associated microbiomes play a large yet under-studied role in the success of conservation efforts, making their characterization and exploration of their responses to host and environmental conditions an urgent task.
-We work with experts on conservation medicine, freshwater ecology, and fish biology to together integrate microbiomes into the wildlife conservation toolbox.
+We hypothesize that host-associated microbes play a large yet under-studied role in the success of conservation efforts, making their characterization and exploration of their responses to host and environmental conditions an urgent task.
+We work with experts in conservation medicine, freshwater ecology, and fish biology to together integrate microbes into the wildlife conservation toolbox.

-We are working with Dr. Jason Knouft and his group at the St. Louis University to study the nexus of freshwater ecology and microbiomes.
+We are working with Dr. Jason Knouft and his group at St. Louis University to study the freshwater biomes.
 Read more about this LEC-funded project.